Feb 01, 2023 | 7 min read

 event.fingerprint = [method, url, String(status ?? code)];

-Instead of keeping a generic exception name from the HTTP client, it is better when the issue title says something closer to:
+It also helps to rewrite the exception type.
+Instead of a generic name from the HTTP client, the issue title should say something closer to:

 GET /api/accounts 403